 Why you would want to perform a clean install of Windows 10 varies.
 For most, new operating systems are a great time to blow away the cruft and files that can build up in Windows installations over time.
 For others, it’s not a choice.
-Due to upgrade issues, some people find themselves with upgrades that are buggier than they should be.
+Due to upgrade issues, some people find themselves with Windows 10 laptops, desktops and tablets that are buggier than they should be.

 Before We Begin